 Twice Daily 100%Open Team Standup

 Naturally, when sprucing up the way we work, whether it is from a place of necessity (as it is currently) or part of a deliberate plan, there are always teething issues.
 When it comes to online meetings and workshops, it is vital to remember that we communicate with body language 100% of the time, regardless how much of it is seen.
 We take this for granted but as it is such an essential part of how we interact with one another it requires careful facilitation online, especially as something missed or misinterpreted could easily mean roadblocks and miscommunication.
-Workshop techniques also become more challenging to use, such as post-it note brainstorms and breakouts, and the workshops themselves often simply develop into quite dull webinars, where spontaneity is replaced with powerpoint.
+Workshop techniques also become more challenging to use, such as post-it note brainstorms and breakouts, and the workshops themselves often simply develop into quite dull webinars, where spontaneity is replaced with PowerPoint.

-Here at 100%Open, we have first hand experience of transitioning workshops to the online sphere, and this is where our Online Jams come in.
+Here at 100%Open, we have the first-hand experience of transitioning workshops to the online sphere, and this is where our Online Jams come in.
 These real-time collaborative workshops are fully facilitated and can support up to 100 participants, offering participation via webcams, chat boxes and interactive online exercises.
 Each Jam is based on the 100%Open Innovation Toolkit so that it follows a strategic structure.
 We co-design the workshop, and then manage, facilitate, record, and report the Jam.
 We manage to keep a hold on what makes in-real-life workshops so successful by using tried and tested Jam techniques to recreate the dynamics typically only found in face-to-face workshops, all while minimising resources and carbon emissions.

 This paradigm shift in how people collaborate has always been inevitable when considering the leaps and bounds made in technology, but in the current climate it is up to agencies like 100%Open (and bless Zoom for keeping it together!) to ensure that the quality, inventiveness and sheer business empathy of working together is preserved, if not actually enhanced.